What are the risk factors for acute lymphocytic leukemia?

 Infection with the human T-cell lymphoma/leukemia virus-1 (HTLV-1) can cause a rare type of T-cell acute lymphocytic leukemia.
 Most cases occur in Japan and the Caribbean area.
 This disease is not common in the United States.

-Epstein-Barr virus (EBV) most often causes infectious mononucleosis ("mono") in the United States.
-In Africa, the virus has been linked to Burkitt lymphoma, as well as to a form of acute lymphocytic leukemia.
+In Africa, the Epstein-Barr virus (EBV) has been linked to Burkitt lymphoma, as well as to a form of acute lymphocytic leukemia.
+In the United States, EBV most often causes infectious mononucleosis (“mono”).

 Acute lymphocytic leukemia does not appear to be an inherited disease.
 It does not seem to run in families, so a person’s risk is not increased if a family member has the disease.
 But there are some inherited syndromes with genetic changes that seem to raise the risk of ALL.
 These include: